-What is INFJ depression?
-Today, we will explore the reasons why INFJs are particularly prone to depression.
+Today, we will explore the reasons why people with an INFJ personality are particularly prone to depression.

-INFJs have many good qualities such as intuition, kindness and creativity.
+INFJs have many good qualities such as intuition, kindness and creativity, but these can also become their enemies and lead to depression.

 INFJs See beyond Faces and Words